Beekan/CTF_WriteUps/OverTheWire/Bandit/Level_24>Level_25.md

 # Solution

 It is apparent that we need to create a script and for training purposes it is going to be a bash script.
-The script Runs over all the possible 4 digit combinations and then returns the correct value when founded.
+The script Runs over all the possible 4 digit combinations and then returns the correct value when found.
 1. Create a bash script file.
 ```Bash
 touch bruteforce.sh